sourcegraph/gophercon-2018-liveblog/docs/post-submission-process.md

 ## 1. You're selected to cover one or more talks

 If you're reading this repo, this has more than likely happened.
-If you want to apply to liveblog, checkout [this post](https://about.sourcegraph.com/blog/sourcegraph-liveblogging-at-gophercon-2018) to see which talks are still available.
+If you want to apply to liveblog, check out [this post](https://about.sourcegraph.com/blog/sourcegraph-liveblogging-at-gophercon-2018) to see which talks are still available.

 ## 2. Get your post to us